Our Epic Vacation: Day 2 (part 1)

-We spent the first 3 or 4 hours of Day 2 at the Laura Ingalls Wilder Homestead.
+After spending the night camping in a thunderstorm, the first 3 or 4 hours of Day 2 were spent at the Laura Ingalls Wilder Homestead.
 Now, if you’re a Laura aficionado, you know that her family moved around a lot, but Pa finally settled down in South Dakota, and this is the land that we were able to visit.

-But first, we had to get up (not so easy)(for Chloe especially), cook breakfast, and break camp.
+But first, we had to get up, cook breakfast, and break camp.
 It was totally almost exactly like being actual pioneers.
 Okay, so maybe it wasn’t, but I think it was fun for the girls to pretend.
-While Joel cooked us a yummy breakfast of eggs, sausage, and pancakes, we female-folk cleaned out the tent and loaded the car.
+While my husband cooked us a yummy breakfast of eggs, sausage, and pancakes, we female-folk cleaned out the tent and loaded the car.

 First, we climbed up to the viewing tower, where you can see all 160 acres of Pa’s land.
 The prairie is so different from anywhere I’ve ever lived, but so beautiful in its own way.

-After we climbed down from the tower (and I never knew until that moment that Chloe is terrified of heights!), the girls, meaning Sophia, wanted to play on the little pioneer playground.
+After we climbed down from the tower (and I never knew until that moment that my middle daughter is terrified of heights!), the girls, meaning the youngest, wanted to play on the little pioneer playground.

-There was a seesaw made from carriage wheels, which Joel was much too heavy for.
-Let’s just say it didn’t work very well with Sophia on the other end.
+There was a seesaw made from carriage wheels, which my husband was much too heavy for.
+Let’s just say it didn’t work very well with a 5-year-old on the other end.

-And there was a merry-go-round, which Sophia was totally excited about.
+There was also a merry-go-round, which my daughter was totally excited about.
 She turned her sisters round and round and jumped on like she’s done this all her life, when as far as I know, she’s only ever seen one other merry-go-round.
-(And I never knew until that moment that Bria is terrified of merry-go-rounds!)
+(And I never knew until that moment that my oldest daughter is terrified of merry-go-rounds!)

 There was SO much to do there, and I took SO many pictures, so I’ll try to do a quick run-through of things…